 If you are interested in a purebred dog, you do some research on several different breeds before making up your mind about any one in particular.
 Most libraries will have a good selection of books on this topic, as does the Internet.
 You should also consider attending a dog show where you can see adult specimens of the breeds you are interested in.
 Make sure you buy your dog from a reputable breeder and ask to see the parents as well.
 A reputable breeder will try to match the puppy’s temperament to your family situation.

 DO NOT buy a dog or puppy from a pet store … responsible breeders never sell their puppies through a pet store.
 Even if the store tells you otherwise, it is likely that the puppies are from puppy mills.
-For a fantastic resource on the topic please see No Puppy Mills Canada and Shut Down Puppy Mills.
+For a fantastic resource on the topic please see No Puppy Mills Canada.

 You won’t be sorry you made a little extra effort to make an informed choice, and you’ll have a compatible, happy companion for years to come!